THE GUIDE to NEW YORK

 Travelling in New York

-Business Jet travellers have a different set of requirements and this guide provide you those, and more.
-Some travellers won’t want to be seen in a back alley secret diner; whilst others will love the idea and experience, therefore everthing is included here, for all tastes.
+Business Jet travelers have a different set of requirements and this guide provide you those, and more.
+Some travelers won’t want to be seen in a back alley secret diner; whilst others will love the idea and experience, therefore everything is included here, for all tastes.
 Why not experience a different side of life to fine dining and hotel bars?
-But if you want that; its here too from favouristes Murray’s Begels to a quick bite from 12 Chairs.
+But if you want that; its here too from favorites Murray’s Begels to a quick bite from 12 Chairs.

 Safe travels and enjoy NYC,